How to select an egg donor: tips from people who've been there

 Those patients may choose a donor from a different country (one they have some links to or are attracted to), for example, and will make that choice part of the narrative for the child to form their own identity.

-Each entry in our database has a statement about the type of person the donor is, based on what the donor has shared with us and what our impression is of them as we get to know them through the donor process.
+Each entry in our database has a statement about the type of person the donor is, based on what the donor has shared with us and what our impression is of them as we get to know them throughout the donor process.

 “The more like me [the donor] was, I figured that my future baby would also be more like me.
 The more we looked it helped me to realise what we really wanted.